Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 - **2 § On Proposals and Turn Order**

 Players take turns adding a proposal to the game.
-A proposal can be changing an existing rule or shop item, deleting an existing rule or shop item, or making a completely new rule or shop item.
-Changing several parts of one rule (like The Constitution itself) counts as one proposal, but changing several shop items does not.
+A proposal can be changing an existing rule entity, deleting an existing rule entity, making a completely new rule entity, or defining a new class of rule entity (such as 'shop items').
+Changing several parts of one rule entity (like The Constitution itself) counts as one proposal, but changing several rule entities does not, even if they are of the same class.
 You may only make 1 proposal on your turn.

 Players may also choose to propose an "Executive Amendment", which is a special kind of proposal that can amend OR repeal more than one rule at a time.
 An "Executive Amendment" follows all standard legislative process, with the exception that it requires at least 75% "For" votes to pass.